Plumsail/forms-docs/SharePoint/designer/fields.rst

+.. title:: Common Fields in Plumsail Forms for SharePoint

 .. meta::
-   :description: Information about common fields and their properties
+   :description: Information about fields, e.g. Text, Number, Drop Down, Toggle, Checkboxes, Radios, Date and Attachments, and their properties that you can configure on a form

 Common Fields in Plumsail Forms for SharePoint
 ==================================================